Lets Take a Break From Employment Law: 13 Funny International Laws

-Your Los Angeles employment lawyer likes it mix it up when it comes to blogging.
-This week we’ve decided to sway away from employment law and add some fun.
+Your California employment lawyer likes it mix it up when it comes to blogging.
+This week we’ve decided to stay away from employment law and add some fun.
 Reader’s Digest came out with an article on “13 Funny International Laws You’d Never Know Were Real.”
 For all you travelers out there check out these wacky laws before you head out!
 No one likes to pay fines!

 Vicks inhalers are forbidden in Japan